 The original version of the waterfall defined a set of stages in the buying process that sales and marketing teams could organize around from Inquiry to Close.
-Metrics were simple to track in CRM and many Marketing Automation products and board decks were built around the workflow defined in the waterfall.
+Metrics were simple to track in CRM and many Marketing Automation products (such as Marketo or LeadRocket) and board decks were built around the workflow defined in the waterfall.

-Marketing and sales teams are adopting ABM and have technology to target buyers and learn about their activity in the early stages of the sales cycle.
+Marketing and sales teams are adopting ABM strategies when constructing their marketing campaigns and now have the technology to target high-value key accounts and learn about their activities in the early stages of the sales cycle.

 What is the problem with Demand Units and ABM Funnels?

 The first problem with implementing this approach is that CRM systems like Salesforce and Microsoft Dynamics are optimized around the old waterfall approach.
 It’s very easy to create a Lead and convert that onto an existing Account and Opportunity.

 But, there is no easy way to systematically identify target audiences at high-value accounts and track their engagement throughout the sales cycle.
 Salespeople are notorious for not attaching the relevant additional contacts in the buying group to Opportunities in CRM.
 And Marketing teams are usually happy enough to track the source of an individual Lead and use that in their attribution models.

 This means it’s very hard to make the Demand Unit Waterfall or any ABM Funnel work in an organization and it’s impossible to get actionable metrics with unrealistically high levels of CRM adoption and discipline.

 So what’s the solution?